Lemon Chicken Broccoli Sheet Pan Meal

 To set off this simple combo a bright and bold green sauce is drizzled on top, made from parsley, lemon, and garlic.
 The sauce is the boss here and truly makes the dish, so don't skip it.

 This recipe happens to be gluten-free, dairy-free, Paleo, AIP, and low-carb.
 Enjoy on its own, or serve atop your preferred accompaniment, depending on your dietary needs.
-Toasted quinoa, cauliflower rice, basmati rice, or your favorite GF, Paleo, or AIP pasta.
+Toasted quinoa, cauliflower rice, basmati rice, or your favorite GF, Paleo, or AIP pasta all work well.

 You may have heard that certain otherwise healthy foods like broccoli or cabbage should be avoided by thyroid patients.
 The reasoning behind this recommendation is that these so-called “goitrogenic” foods contain compounds that can block the thyroid’s uptake of iodine and potentially contribute to developing a goiter (the root word of goitrogen) or enlargement of the thyroid gland.